ventinus/webpack2-react-boilerplate/README.md

 - saves to dependencies: `yarn add $PACKAGE`
 - saves to devDependencies: `yarn add --dev $PACKAGE`
 - remove from either set of dependencies: `yarn remove $PACKAGE`
+- build dependencies need to be saved in `dependencies` so that Heroku will install them it when deploying

 ## Notes on styling